PaimaStudios/PRC/PRCS/prc-3.md

 Upside:
 - No need to wait for finality or bridge latency in the base layer for the game to detect the Paima Primitive and update the state machine to reflect the mint.
+- Supports cases when the game state is verifiable (ex: if the game is a ZK rollup whose state is posted to the same base layer you can verify if the mint is valid according to the game state)

 Downside:
 - Requires a transaction on the layer where the app is deployed (although usually this is a place where tx fees are cheap) compared to when initiated on the base-layer which does not require an explicit app-layer transaction.